 Working with patients' families to educate them and the patient about their mental health problems.

-As Registered Mental health Nurses can work with some people deemed vulnerable they need to be able to show empathy, compassion and emotional resilience to build up rapport and reassure nervous or distressed patients.
+As Registered Mental health Nurses can work with some people deemed vulnerable they need to be able to show empathy, compassion and emotional resilience to build up a rapport and reassure nervous or distressed patients.
 Interpersonal skills are crucial and help build rapport with other medical staff and relay important medical information.

-Becoming Registered Mental Health Nurse can be a fantastic career choice and offers a host of benefits such as:
+Becoming a Registered Mental Health Nurse can be a fantastic career choice and offers a host of benefits such as:

 Developing close relationships with patients and nursing staff

 Exposure to experienced nursing staff and opportunities to develop on the job